EdinburghParkLife/ParkLifeToolkit/README.md

 ## Using the chatbot on a remote server
 If you intend on running this on a remote server, like the parklife chatbot which runs on the parklife website, you will need to connect to the remote server and upload your botpress folder to it.

-From the remote server, then run the bp file and botpress will be running on the remote machine the same way as it runs on your local machine.
+From the remote server, run `./bp` and botpress will be running on the remote machine the same way as it runs on your local machine.

 If connecting from a terminal window, this window must remain open for botpress to continue running.
-To have it run it the background, without needing this window open - refer here:
+To have it run it the background, you will need to have nodejs and npm installed.

+* Install nodejs.
+Refer here for how to install it on your system: https://nodejs.org/
+* Install pm2. `sudo npm install -g pm2`
+* Now you can use the `pm2` `node module` to run and monitor botpress without keeping the window open.
+Use the command `pm2 start './bp start -p'` from within the botpress folder.
+* You can check the status of your botpress process by running `pm2 list`
+* You can stop botpress using `pm2 stop 'bp start -p`

 ## The database
 The SQLite database is one file, named `botpressDatabase.db` in the botpress folder.